elliotccarter/Elliot_Carter_Capstone/README.md

 - 'lrgen','lrecon','galtan': rating of political party preference on different versions of left-right scale (gen: general scale, econ: economic scale, galtan: social scale) (Dataset also includes means and Z-scores for these variables)
 - 'lrgengov','lrecongov','galtangov': country-level variables representing the ruling party's location on three different left-right spectra: general, economic, and social, respectively

-**Roadmap**:

-**Sprint 1**: This notebook reflects the first stage of the project, including exploratory data analysis, with a focus on identifying data quality issues and other concerns that set the stage for the preprocessing required before modelling.
-It also contains some initial observations about the distribution of the data and country-level patterns.

-**Sprint 2**: This notebook is the second stage of the project, and it contains the bulk of the data cleaning and preprocessing, with a focus on dealing with missing data and null values.
-It also includes some feature engineering, wherein new country-level features are added to the dataset, including unemployment rate, GDP, and the Economist's 'Democracy Index' score for each country.
-The notebook also contains baseline models of the data, which set the stage for further modelling in part 3.

-**Sprint 3**: This notebook will contain attempts to refine the models introduced in Sprint 2.
-We will optimize the model hyperparameters using cross validation and machine learning pipelines.
-We will also make an effort to use model agnostic tools for interpretting some of the harder-to-interpret (but predictively powerful) models, such as gradient boosting regressors and classifiers.

 **References**: